-Windsor Castle Park Trail is a 3.4 mile lightly trafficked loop trail located near Smithfield, Virginia that features a river and is good for all skill levels.
+Windsor Castle Park Trail is a 3.4 mile lightly trafficked loop trail located near Smithfield, Virginia that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash